-The appellant is a consumer of Electricity with Consumer No. 2790.
+The appellant is a consumer of electricity with consumer Nos.
+2240 and 2367.
 The appellant is conducting women's hostel in the premises.
-The students of Alphonsa College and St. Thomas College are staying in the hostel and the said Alphonsa College and St. Thomas College are recognized Aided Colleges affiliated to Mahatma Gandhi University which is a recognized university.
+The students of Alphonsa College and St. Thomas College are staying in the hostel and the said Alphonsa College and St. Thomas College are recognized Aided Colleges affiliated to Mahatma Gandhi University which is a recognized University.
 The tariff applicable to hostels of educational institutions affiliated to University is VI B. The officials of the licensee were regularly visiting the premises and took reading and bills are issued as per meter reading.
-The appellant had been regularly paying the bill issued by the licensee.
-The APTS inspected the premises on 05-08-2015 and alleged misuse of tariff that certain students of Brilliant institution which is a private institution are staying in the hostel.
+The appellant had been regularly paying the bill issued by the licensee The Anti Power Theft Squad inspected the premises on 07-08-2015 and alleged misuse of tariff alleging that certain students of Brilliant institution which is a private institution are staying in the hostel.
 They have prepared a site mahazar and forced the nuns to sign the same under the threat of disconnection of the supply.

-As per the mahazar, 7 nuns and 140 students are staying in the hostel.
-The findings of the APTS that students of Brilliant college are staying permanently there is not correct.
+As per the mahazar, 200 students are staying in the hostel.
+The finding of the APTS that students of Brilliant College are staying permanently there is not correct.
 At the time of inspection itself the authorities of the convent informed this fact to the officials.
-Only a very few students stayed there occasionally and most of them were the relatives of So there is no misuse of energy.
-Even though the officials the nuns. realized such facts at the time of inspection itself, they issued a provisional penal bill for Rs.
-2,65,029.00, applying the tariff as VII A. Against the provisional bill the appellant filed objection and without considering the objection final bill for the same amount was issued by the licensee.
+Only very few students stayed there occasionally and most of them were the relatives of the nuns.
+So there is no misuse of energy.
+Even though the officials realized such facts at the time of inspection itself, they issued a provisional penal bill for Rs.
+2,97,984.00 and Rs.
+70,397.00 respectively applying the tariff as VII A. Against the provisional bill the complainant filed objection and without considering the objection final bill for the same amount was issued by the licensee.
 The appellant filed complaint before the CGRF against the issuance of the bill and produced documents to show that there is no misuse of energy and no students of Brilliant or any other private institutions are staying there.
 Without considering the entire facts and documents in the case the alleged order was passed by the CGRF without redressing the grievances of the appellant.